 Once you are certified and diving in the tropics, the most common dives are 2 tank boat dives.
 As with the certification dives, the cost of your dives varies depending on the island and the operator.

 However, on our last dive trip (to Roatan) we paid $50 for a 2 tank boat dive so it was relatively cheap (they had a discount for doing 10+ dives with them).
-This also included our BC rental since we didn't bring our BC's on that trip.
-(For our full report on our Roatan dive trip click here.)
+Looking online it would now be $60 for the 2 tank dive (with a discount for off season) plus $5 dive for rental gear.
+For our full report on our Roatan dive trip click here.

 If you want to rent your gear (BC, regulator, computer) a set of rental gear for the day will be in the ballpark of $25-$50.
 Some operators include it in the price (not the norm) and some have a discounted price for week rentals.